 Bloodborne Parasite Exam

-Please call ahead for detailed instructions.
+Call ahead for detailed instructions.
 Assistance is provided in identification and speciation of presumptive positive blood smears for malaria and Babesia.

 Blood slides will be microscopically examined to determine species of Plasmodium or Babesia.
 Images are taken of the blood smears and sent to the CDC via DPDx for confirmation.
 If the species cannot be determined through the microscopic examination, the slides and a vial of EDTA blood will be sent to the CDC for further testing.